 Bruce Jacobs, G’79, GRW’86, is chair of the Advisory Board of the Jacobs Levy Center.
 Jacobs is principal and co-founder of Jacobs Levy Equity Management, established in 1986.
 He is co-chief investment officer, portfolio manager, and co-director of research.

 Jacobs’ articles on equity management have appeared in Financial Analysts Journal, the Journal of Portfolio Management, the Journal of Investing, the Journal of Financial Perspectives, Japanese Security Analysts Journal, Operations Research, and the Journal of Impact and ESG Investing.
 He has received several Graham and Dodd Awards from Financial Analysts Journal, a Bernstein Fabozzi/Jacobs Levy Award from the Journal of Portfolio Management, and an Outstanding Article Award from the Journal of Investing.
-He serves on the Advisory Boards of the Journal of Portfolio Management and the Journal of Financial Data Science, and is an advisory editor for the Journal of Impact and ESG Investing.
-He has served on the Financial Analysts Journal Advisory Council, and was an associate editor of the Journal of Trading.
+He serves on the Ambassador Advisory Board of the Journal of Portfolio Management, the Advisory Board of the Journal of Financial Data Science, and as an advisory editor for the Journal of Impact and ESG Investing.
+He has also served on the Financial Analysts Journal Advisory Council, and was an associate editor of the Journal of Trading.

-Jacobs is author of Too Smart for Our Own Good: Ingenious Investment Strategies, Illusions of Safety, and Market Crashes and Capital Ideas and Market Realities: Option Replication, Investor Behavior, and Stock Market Crashes; co-author with Ken Levy of Equity Management: Quantitative Analysis for Stock Selection and Equity Management: The Art and Science of Modern Quantitative Investing, 2nd ed.; co-editor with Ken Levy of Market Neutral Strategies; and co-editor of The Bernstein Fabozzi/Jacobs Levy Awards: Five Years of Award-Winning Articles from The Journal of Portfolio Management, Volumes One through Four.
+Jacobs is author of Too Smart for Our Own Good: Ingenious Investment Strategies, Illusions of Safety, and Market Crashes, which was translated into Chinese by China Machine Press, and Capital Ideas and Market Realities: Option Replication, Investor Behavior, and Stock Market Crashes; co-author with Ken Levy of Equity Management: Quantitative Analysis for Stock Selection, which was translated into Chinese by China Machine Press, and Equity Management: The Art and Science of Modern Quantitative Investing, 2nd ed.; co-editor with Ken Levy of Market Neutral Strategies; and co-editor of The Bernstein Fabozzi/Jacobs Levy Awards: Five Years of Award-Winning Articles from The Journal of Portfolio Management, Volumes One through Five.
 He was a featured contributor to How I Became a Quant: Insights from 25 of Wall Street’s Elite.

 Formerly he was senior managing director of a quantitative equity management affiliate of the Prudential Asset Management Company.
 Prior to that, he was on the finance faculty of the University of Pennsylvania’s Wharton School and consulted to the Rand Corporation.